Next COVID-19 relief bill: Bipartisan support for 2nd stimulus check, but disagreements on unemployment aid, school funding, more

 McConnell's $1T proposal

-Senate Majority Leader Mitch McConnell is expected to roll out the GOP bill as soon as next week, and a draft of the plan obtained by the Associated Press provides a glimpse of what could be on the table.
+Senate Majority Leader Mitch McConnell is expected to roll out the GOP bill soon, but key GOP senators are wary about its $1 trillion price tag.

 McConnell hit "pause" on the passage of the last aid package in May as Republicans hoped the economy would rebound.
 Now, he acknowledges that additional intervention is needed.